brrd/abricotine/docs/templates.md

 Since Abricotine 0.3.0, you can use alternative templates when exporting a document to HTML.

+## Installing a template

+Templates must be stored in the user config directory into the `templates` subfolder.

 ## Creating a template

+A template consists of a directory which contains two files (`template.json` and `template.html`) and an optional `assets` directory.

 See [the default template](https://github.com/brrd/Abricotine/tree/master/default/templates/default) as an example.